 - In some cases, a ban on reapplying for a certain period.

-The risk is higher for visas like Schengen, where insurance is a mandatory document and the VIS system links the policy to your application.
+The risk is higher for visas like Schengen, where insurance is a mandatory document.
 For countries where insurance is not mandatory (e.g., US, Canada), the risk is lower but still present if you submitted the policy as supporting evidence.

 When Is It Safe to Cancel?

-- The policy's validity period has naturally expired: If the policy was only valid for a short window and that window has passed, cancelling is unnecessary (it's already expired).
+- The policy's validity period has naturally expired: If the policy was only valid for a short window and that window has passed, cancelling is unnecessary.

-- You have replaced it with a new, active policy that meets embassy requirements: If you can prove you hold valid insurance for the same travel dates (or new dates within the visa validity), the embassy is less likely to object.
-Keep proof of the new policy.
+- You have replaced it with a new, active policy that meets embassy requirements: If you can prove you hold valid insurance for the same travel dates, the embassy is less likely to object.

 Best Practice: What to Do Instead

-- Keep the dummy policy active until you travel: If it's a low‑cost policy (like our $5 insurance), consider it a small expense for peace of mind.
-The cost is negligible compared to the risk of a visa revocation.
+- Keep the policy active until you travel: For just $5, consider it a small expense for peace of mind.

-- If you must cancel, replace it immediately: Purchase a new policy that meets the same requirements (coverage amount, territory, dates) and ensure it's active from the day of cancellation onward.
-Keep both records.
+- If you must cancel, replace it immediately: Purchase a new policy that meets the same requirements and ensure it's active from the day of cancellation onward.

-- If travel dates change, update your insurance: Instead of cancelling, request a date change from the insurer if possible.
-If not, buy a new policy and keep both active (or cancel the old one after confirming the new one is valid).
+- If travel dates change, update your insurance: Request a date change from the insurer if possible.
+If not, buy a new policy and keep both active.

 How Our $5 Insurance Helps You Avoid This Dilemma

 Because our insurance costs only $5, there's no financial incentive to cancel it after approval.
-It's one of the most affordable verifiable policies on the market.
 You can simply keep it active until after you travel, ensuring that your application remains consistent and verifiable at all times.
 If your plans change, you can easily purchase a new policy for a few dollars more without worrying about refunds or cancellations.

 Get Safe, Verifiable Insurance – No Cancellation Worries